banelin8814/Acupoint/README.md

 - Utilizes Firebase Firestore for storing personal acupoint information.
 - Utilizes Crashlytics to proactively track, analyze, and resolve app crashes and errors.
 - Includes Unit Tests to verify the accuracy of the acupuncture point localization algorithm.
-- Implements the MVC architectural pattern for modularity and maintainability.

 ## Technologies Used